payu-india/CMS-Chatbot/docs/cross-border payments/cb-lrs-integration/integrate-payu-hosted-checkout-cb-lrs.md

       <td>
         lrs\_mandatory\_limit\_declaration

-        `mandatory for LRS `
+        `mandatory for PayU Hosted with LRS `
       </td>

       <td>
-        `String`Mandatory declaration for Liberalised Remittance Scheme limit
+        `String`Mandatory declaration for Liberalised Remittance Scheme limit.\
+        **Note**: PayU recommends you to include the $250,000 USD limit as per RBI regulations.
       </td>

       <td>
+        I declare I have not remitted more than $250,000 USD in current financial year as limited by RBI’s Liberalised Remittance Scheme
       </td>
     </tr>

     <tr>
       <td>
         lrs\_tnc\
-        `mandatory for LRS `
+        `mandatory for PayU Hosted with LRS `
       </td>

       <td>